wootguy/resguy/README.md

 __resguy !gend__

-Maps should be repackaged if they rely on default content that was removed from the game.
+Maps will need to be repackaged if they rely on default content that was removed from the game.

 If for some reason you want to include default content in your .res file, delete default_content.txt.